Article

 • Make sure the project is completed on schedule and within the allocated budget.

-Main differences between the Scrum Master and Product Owner
+Scrum Master and Product Owner differences

 There are three key perspectives you need to keep in mind when working on project: build the right product, build the product right, and build the product fast.
 But, usually, it’s difficult to find the balance between the three.
 Therefore, there’s a healthy tension between the Scrum roles: